UoB-COMSM0166/2025-group-8/README.md

 ### Contribution

-We are happily announcing that our distribution among all member are even:
+We are happily announcing that our distribution among all members are even:

 | Contributor | Contribution |
 |:------------|:-------------|